LucaGiudice/propaGUIation/README.md

 ### Usage

-Few lines of code to perfrom *Simpati* analysis:
+Few lines of code to run the GUI:

 ```r
 library("propaGUIation")